sakshi4160/DiamondPricePrediction/README.md

 ## Results

-Our best-performing model achieved an R-squared score of XX%, indicating its ability to accurately predict diamond prices.
-The most influential features for price prediction were found to be [list_top_features_here].
+Our best-performing model achieved an R-squared score of 97%, indicating its ability to accurately predict diamond prices.
+The Random Forest Regressor model is slightly better than the Decision Tree Regressor model.

+There is something interesting about the data.
+The price of the diamonds with J color and I1 clarity is higher than the price of the diamonds with D color and IF clarity which couldn't be explained by the models.
+This could be because of the other factors that affect the price of the diamond.

 ## Conclusion